Prominent Michigan Counties

 Fort Wayne, the historic site which was once used by the US Army is another attraction to look forward to.
 Founded in the year 1965, the Wright Museum is also a must-see attraction in the city.
 It is the world’s biggest institution solely dedicated to African-American history and culture.
 One can be entertained by various events like concerts, lectures, film screenings, performances and many other things all committed to the African-American culture, which are organized at the museum.
 Another interesting museum is the Detroit Institute of Arts, which exhibits one of the most significant art collections in the US.
 Apart from all the above various other places like the Detroit riverfront, Detroit Opera House, Fox Theatre, Joe Lois Arena, Detroit Symphony Orchestra, Renaissance Center, Science Center, and the most prominent Ford Field, are the major attractions of the city.

-Though the state of Michigan is a diversified economy, it is popularly known for being the center of the automotive industry of US, since it is home to the nation’s three primary automobile companies, namely, Audi, Mercedes-Benz and BMW, all of whose headquarters are located in the Detroit area.
+Though the state of Michigan is a diversified economy, it is popularly known for being the center of the automotive industry of US, since it is home to the nation’s three primary automobile companies, namely, General Motors, Ford Motor Company, and Fiat Chrysler Automobiles, all of whose headquarters are located in the Detroit area.

 Lansing, which is the capital of Michigan, is part of the notable Ingham County.
 The county which has around 280,895 people, with the county seat as Mason, owns around 90% of the capital of the state.
 The major tourist attractions in the county are Potter Park Zoo, Munn Ice Arena, Spartan Stadium, Lansing Center, Dodge Mansion, Red Cedar River, Lake Lansing, and St. Mary Cathedral.